DomasM/Topas4InfoTemp00/_pages/03_changelog.md

 * Defeat interlock
 * Set wavelength
 * Shutter will be opened
-1. (C)(FO) "Calibration>Optical" adds current motor position instead of target when modifying motor curve
+1. (C)(FO) 'Calibration>Optical' adds current motor position instead of target when modifying motor curve
-1. (C)(FO) "Tools>Create Installer with current configuration" fails with multiple self-hosted servers due too short timeout
+1. (C)(FO) 'Tools>Create Installer with current configuration' fails with multiple self-hosted servers due too short timeout
 1. (S)(FN) Before starting server with configured TCP ports, server checks if they aren't used by other applications and informs user if so instead of crashing
 1. (S)(FN) When calculating motor positions for wavelength, neutral positions are used only from optical devices that are actually used to set requested wavelength
 1. (FO) Device location might not work if PC isn't connected to LAN
 1. (C)(FO) When connecting to new device in client application, named motor positions and forbidden ranges might not be synced
-1. (C)(FO) Motor curves, if they have points with "None" interpolation, are incorrectly converted  when using SIG<>IDL conversion with explicit IDL motor curves
+1. (C)(FO) Motor curves, if they have points with 'None' interpolation, are incorrectly converted  when using SIG<>IDL conversion with explicit IDL motor curves
-1. (C)(FN) "Calibration>Create/modify interaction" informs user if end wavelength<=start wavelength
+1. (C)(FN) 'Calibration>Create/modify interaction' informs user if end wavelength<=start wavelength

 ### New features